 - 9. OfS 2018.35 requires providers to identify whether an incident is Prevent-related and reportable to the OfS as monitor.
-We expect a provider to report to the OfS any incidents or developments which: - have led to the review and substantive revision of Prevent-related policies - have caused harm to staff and students or reputational harm - could be reasonably perceived as being related to Prevent. - 10.
+We expect a provider to report to the OfS any incidents or developments which: - have led to the review and substantive revision of Prevent-related policies - have caused reputational harm or harm to staff and students - could be reasonably perceived as being related to Prevent. - 10.
 We have provided some examples at Annex A which illustrate how a serious incident may be linked to a provider's responsibilities under Prevent, and why the provider should notify the OfS under this process. - 11.
 If, following review of this guidance, it remains unclear as to whether there is a need to formally report a Prevent-related serious incident to the OfS, further advice should be obtained from the OfS Prevent team or from the Department for Education's (DfE's) regional Further Education and Higher Education Prevent Coordinators. - 12.
-All providers should note that, as monitor, the OfS does not require personal data to carry out its function, and therefore this information should not be shared when reporting a serious incident to the OfS.
-For example, if the serious incident is linked to a welfare concern and the provider wants to evidence the action taken, the provider should not share the names of those involved.
+All providers should note that as monitor, the OfS does not require personal data to carry out its function, and therefore this information should not be shared when reporting a serious incident to the OfS.